 Richards, Channing, Papers, 1835-1863, (C2167)

-Correspondence between Channing Richards and his wife Lydia Williamson Richards, 1835-1842.
-Discuss social and family activities in New Jersey and Ohio; business as a grain merchant; transportation; and weather.
-Also a letter from Channing Richards, Jr., Union soldier, 1863.
+The papers of Channing Richards contain correspondence between Channing Richards and his wife Lydia Williamson Richards, 1835-1842.
+The letters discuss social and family activities in New Jersey and Ohio; business as a grain merchant; transportation; and weather.
+Also included is a letter from Channing Richards, Jr., Union soldier, 1863.

 Richey Family, Letters, 1866-1890, (C0391)